awieber-france/Multivariate-NonLinear-Equation-Machine-Learning-Limit-Testing/README.md

 ### *Files:*
 1. Polynomial_Machine_Learning_Limit_Testing.ipynb : Jupyter notebook document containing all the project code
 2.	requirements.txt : packages to be installed via "conda install" in Conda
-     -	use the following code in Anaconda Terminal: "for /f %i in (requirements.txt) do conda install --yes %i"
+     -	use the following code in Anaconda Terminal: *for /f %i in (requirements.txt) do conda install --yes %i*

 ## Making the code functional:
 The code should be immediately functional after installation of the requirements.
 If this code is run in an IDE, then some extra Jupyter Notebook files may need to be installed.